RandomSoup/sack/readme.md

 # [ 0, 1, 2]
 let x = [ 0, :a, 2]

-# Consequently, this is also possible
+# This is also possible, although not very useful
 # [ 3 ]
 let y = [ :3 ]
 ```